ejfrias/angular-filter-ionic-list/README.md

 # angular-filter-ionic-list
-Custom Angular filter for Ionic list
+A custom Angular filter for filtering Ionic list using a search box.
+Made for Angular 1.